Following Marin County Health & Human Services guidelines, masks are strongly recommended.

 Dan Cromeenes, tenor

 is a versatile musician who has performed professionally as a countertenor soloist, choral singer, and collaborative pianist.
 A native of southern California, he first moved to San Francisco to perform with the ensemble Chanticleer, and has since flourished in the Bay Area’s music scene.
-He has sung with American Bach, Philharmonia Baroque, Cantata Collective, Bach Collegium San Diego, and Oregon Bach Festival.
-He serves as staff accompanist at Santa Clara University
+He has sung with American Bach Soloists, Philharmonia Baroque, Cantata Collective, Bach Collegium San Diego, and Oregon Bach Festival.
+He's also staff accompanist at Santa Clara University

 Jessica Winn, mezzo-soprano

 received her bachelor's degree in music at Mannes College and her master's at San Francisco Conservatory of Music in 2009 and immediately began a teaching and performing career, maintaining an active voice and piano studio since 2011.
 She has performed with Opera San Jose, Phoenix Opera, Berkeley Chamber Opera, Verismo Opera, West Edge Opera, Marin Baroque, Hartford Symphony Orchestra, and the Manhattan Opera Studio.

 is a soloist at Calvary Presbyterian Church in San Francisco.
 In addition to frequent appearances with Marin Baroque, First Presbyterian Church of San Anselmo, Philharmonia Baroque, American Bach Soloist, and Grace Cathedral, he has soloed with California Bach Society, Soli Deo Gloria, San Francisco Renaissance Voices, and the Queer Chorus of San Francisco.
 Jefferson is also an active vocal accompanist and coach, holding a master’s degree in Piano Performance from San Francisco State University.